Post job

 Store Management3.22%

-Merchandising associates spend an average of Less than 1 month on post-employment, on-the-job training.
-During this time, new merchandising associates learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a merchandising associate based on U.S. Bureau of Labor Statistics data and data from real merchandising associate resumes.
+Accountants spend an average of 1-3 months on post-employment, on-the-job training.
+New merchandising associates learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a merchandising associate based on U.S. Bureau of Labor Statistics data and data from real merchandising associate resumes.

 • Manage e-commerce websites to maintain accurate information and maximize sales.